 Though it’s easy to consider the Blues as a single musical form, the truth is rather more complicated.
-It is a many, many faceted musical genre.
+It is a many, many-faceted musical genre.
 From the early Delta blues styles, to Chicago blues, to Texas blues, to British blues to, well… you name it.

 Each of these varieties is unique, with their own style and sound.
 With this in mind, which are the best guitars for Blues?

-However, it’s fair to say, if you are looking for particular blues sound, one guitar may make achieving it easier than another.
+However, it’s fair to say, if you are looking for a particular blues sound, one guitar may make achieving it easier than another.